To learn more about the return home, read Returning Home with the Baby.

 They will examine their skills and competencies based on their corrected age up to 24 months.
 If the baby only walks at 14 months, this will be considered normal.
 At two years of age, the baby should have caught up.
 At this point, only the chronological age will be used to evaluate their growth and development over time.

 Vaccinations will be given based on their chronological age, and the introduction of solid foods based on their biological age, which means later than a term baby, to make sure they are mature enough to digest food.
+A premature baby will be closely monitored for growth and development, but it’s important to understand that staturo-ponderal delays can be linked to other causes such as: a familial, constitutional, genetic, organic or metabolic tendency.

 As you can see, prematurity is wide and vast.
 I have talked about a few elements that I find relevant to share, but there is much more information out there.
 But I hope I have helped you better understand prematurity.
 We never want babies to be born before term, but if it happens, make sure you are supported or support those facing this situation.